wenwenQu/HCPD/README.md

 # How to build it

+Download Powergraph(https://github.com/jegonzal/PowerGraph) and move all source file into the root directory of Powergraph,

 The build process of HCPD is exactly the same as PowerGraph.

 First, install all Dependencies (Ubuntu)